BlueBrain/spack-packages/README.md

 The `compilers.yaml` file has configuration for every compiler.
 Note that fortran compilers are *not* provided by `Clang` compiler and hence building any package requiring fortran compiler will fail with `Clang` (for example, `hdf5` package).
 It's safe to use `gfortran` with `clang` compilers (until we get `flang` releases in near future).

-You can litst the compilers using `spack compilers` :
+You can list the compilers using `spack compilers`:

 ``` bash
 spack compilers